Recognition of the Informal Carer Status

 Measures to support the informal carer Measures to support the informal carer

 - The competent health and social security services of the place where the person receiving care is residing shall appoint a qualified professional according to the needs of the person receiving care.
-This qualified professional is responsible for a close follow-up of the situation and, together with the person receiving care and the informal carer, he/she must identify the appropriate forms of intervention and mobilize the available resources in order to ensure, in an integrated and systemic manner, the support and services necessary to respond to the needs of the person concerned, in terms of health care and social support
+This qualified professional is responsible for a close follow-up of the situation and, together with the person receiving care and the informal carer, he/she must identify the appropriate forms of intervention and mobilise the available resources in order to ensure, in an integrated and systemic manner, the support and services necessary to respond to the needs of the person concerned, in terms of health care and social support

-- The qualified professional from the Health services, namely in the family health team context, is responsible for advising, monitoring, enabling and training the informal carer in order to develop his/her competences in the provision of healthcare to the person receiving care.
+- The qualified professional from the Health services, namely in the family health team context, is responsible for advising, monitoring, enabling and training the informal carer in order to develop his/her competences in the provision of health care to the person receiving care.

-Specific intervention plan for the carer (PIE – Plano de intervenção específico ao cuidador)
+4. Specific intervention plan for the carer (PIE – Plano de intervenção específico ao cuidador)

-- The Specific intervention plan for the carer (PIE) is a document/programme resulting from the diagnosis of the situation and planning of measures focused on continuity and proximity of care according to the identified health and social security needs.
+The Specific intervention plan for the carer (PIE) is a document/programme resulting from the diagnosis of the situation and planning of measures focused on continuity and proximity of care according to the identified health and social security needs.

-- The PIE is drawn up jointly by the qualified professional from the health services, and by the qualified professional from the social security services, with the active participation of the informal carer or his/her accompanying person or his/her representative, within 30 days from the decision granting the informal carer status.
+The PIE is drawn up jointly by the qualified professional from the health services and by the qualified professional from the social security services, with the active participation of the informal carer or his/her accompanying person or his/her representative, within 30 days from the decision granting the informal carer status.

-- In addition to the identification of the carer and the person receiving care, the PIE shall include the following information:
+In addition to the identification of the carer and the person receiving care, the PIE shall include the following information:

 - Result of the diagnosis of the informal carer’s needs in line with those of the person receiving care;